'Time of reckoning' as woman journalist groped on air at World Cup

 In March, a group of women sports reporters in Brazil launched a campaign against sexual harassment by fans and athletes.
 The #DeixaElaTrabalhar (let her work) campaign highlighted incidents caught on camera as women tried to report.

-Sarah Green, co-director of the End Violence Against Women Coalition, a lobby group, said the party atmosphere of the World Cup was no excuse for such behavior.
+Sarah Green, co-director of the End Violence Against Women Coalition, a lobby group, said the party atmosphere of the World Cup was no excuse for such behaviour.

-“Women should never have to put up with unwanted touching, no matter whether are at work, at home or out socializing,” she said.
+“Women should never have to put up with unwanted touching, no matter whether are at work, at home or out socialising,” she said.

-The CPJ said it had worked with football’s governing body FIFA to establish a reporting mechanism for abuses and threats against journalists covering the World Cup.